baasbox/docs/source/index.md

 Available since 0.8.0

-Links allow to connect documents and files to each other.
+Links allow to connect documents, files and users (since v.0.9.4) to each other.
 They are similar to the relations in a relational database.
 Of course there are differences between relations and links.
-First of all, links have versus, secondly they have a name.
+First of all, links have versus, secondly they have a label.

 Links are implemented using the graph capabilities of OrientDB that is the database engine embedded in BaasBox.